janwilmake/universal-mcp-oauth/mcp-demo/README.md

 ✅ Create demo that uses `x-oauth-provider`, `simplerauth-client` and `with-mcp`, then test this with `npx @modelcontextprotocol/inspector` fully locally.

-Successfully go through Entire OAuth flow with:
+🟠 Successfully go through Entire OAuth flow with:

-- ✅ mcp inspector
+1. ✅ mcp inspector
-- mcp-client-server-registration (make simple UI that also works locally)
+2. mcp-client-server-registration (make simple UI that also works locally)
-- deploy it all, then try at Claude.ai
+3. deploy it all, then try at Claude.ai

-❗️ Now, I'm getting: `{"error":"invalid_token","error_description":"Token not found or expired"}` for `/authorize` if done from https://mcp.p0web.com.
+TEST WITH `mcp-client-server-registration` html-client:❗️ Now, I'm getting: `{"error":"invalid_token","error_description":"Token not found or expired"}` for `/authorize` if done from https://mcp.p0web.com.
 Am I calling the endpoint correctly?
 Go over the code here.
 Let's look in the database if things are done correctly and if every error is logged.

 After it works, deploy Markdownfeed MCP, Curl MCP, OpenAPI MCP Server with these new versions.